Ari-Smith-Research/Ari-Smith-Research.github.io/upcoming.md

 June 21.
 The Tasting Room (Monona), with the Feestet

 July 21.
-Garver Feed Mill Patio, with Laminal Animil (sponsored by Bluestem Jazz)
+Garver Feed Mill Patio, with Laminal Animil (sponsored by Bluestem Jazz), potentially an album release event

 August 11.
 UW Memorial Union Terrace, with Luke Leavitt and the Levitations